proxyserver2023/97-things-every-programmer-should-know-notes/README.md

 Beauty is born of and found in simplicity

-#Before you Refactor - Rajith Attapattu
+#6.
+Before you Refactor - Rajith Attapattu

 1. The best approach for restructing code is by taking stock of the existing codebase and the tests written against that code. this will help you understand the strengths and weakness of the code as it currently stands, so you ensure that you retain the strong points while avoiding the mistakes, we all think we can do better than the existing system .. until we end up with something no better or even worse than the previous incarnation because we failed to learn from the existing system's mistakes